brook5jm/YoMama/README.md

 # YoMama
 Pythonian Badge Project

-yomama.py shows use of classes, variables and if/else statements.
+yomama.py will tell you a Yo Mama joke when prompted to.
 It is a humorous example of how code can be used to make someone laugh.
+My project can be used a refence for other developers to better understand the use of classes and if/else cases.

+Run the program in a terminal!